House Church Training Session 1

 1 Corinthians 14:26

-How is it then, brethren? when ye come together, every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.
+How is it then, brethren?
+When ye come together, every one of you has a psalm, has a doctrine, has a tongue, has a revelation, and has an interpretation.
 Let all things be done unto edifying.

 1 Corinthians 12:7